BuckeyeSoftware/rex/doc/RENDER.md

 * An attempt was made to write or map a miplevel other than zero for a texture with no mipmaps.
 * An attempt was made to record dimensions that are greater than 4096 pixels in any dimension.
 * An attempt was made to modify the texture after it was initialized.

+All miplevels _must_ be provided to the render resource.
+There is no automatic derivation of miplevels in the render frontend or backend.
+You may derive the miplevels for a texture with `texture::chain` interface instead.

 #### Program